On a crest of an artistic wave right now is Gary Numan.

 In a career which has seen more highs and lows than many people can care to remember, his new album ‘Splinter (Songs From A Broken Mind)’ has seen him put together his most significant body of work since 2000’s ‘Pure’.
 But it has been a difficult realisation with recording having started on ‘Splinter’ 7 years ago.

 Battling with relationship problems, depression and a mid-life crisis, eventually he pulled through.
-Numan told The Electricity Club: “we’ve come out of it stronger than ever… I found because of all the sh*t we’d gone through, I had a huge amount of things to write about”.
+Gary Numan said “we’ve come out of it stronger than ever… I found because of all the sh*t we’d gone through, I had a huge amount of things to write about”.
 The resultant journey has led to songs which possibly could stand up as being among some of the best of his career.
 Numan readily admitted though: “they’re not the happiest of tunes to be really honest, but it all came from a very difficult time!
 Food for creativity!”

 But it’s the newer material from ‘Splinter’ that is of a less obvious rockist nature which really impresses.
 The title track’s Arabian demeanour breathes with space, beauty and melody while the orchestration on ‘The Calling’ takes Numan’s music into wonderfully expansive cinematic territory.

 Interestingly, ‘Down In The Park’ sits within this part of the set and while Numan is not recreating the eras of ‘Replicas’ and ‘The Pleasure Principle’, the fact that material from this 1979 era blends so seamlessly with ‘Splinter’ and its songs from a broken mind indicates why this 2013 album has gained so many plaudits.